[Analysis] Macron on Western boots in Ukraine: What he really meant

 Shea, the ex-Nato official, also said: "Russia is now on a permanent war footing.
 It has converted large parts of its industry to war production.
 It is importing large quantities of Iranian and North Korean weapons.
 It is mobilising hundreds of thousands of its young men".

-But pessimism aside, for Lucas it was still possible to end Putin's aggression in Ukraine, if the West made the right moves.
+But pessimism aside, for Lucas it was still possible to end Putin's aggression in Ukraine, if the West gave effective support.

 "A Ukrainian victory begins with hitting Russian supply lines to Crimea to the point that a Russian presence in Crimea becomes unsustainable.
 We're a short way off from cutting the road and rail bridge to Crimea and then Crimea changes from becoming a Russian threat to becoming Ukraine's hostage", Lucas said.